 A click on the ‘Sharing’ tab reveals an option called ‘personal suggestion’ based on the faces in a picture and also on the users’ sharing habits.
 This makes sharing all easier since the user now no longer has to select the persons of a particular image to be forwarded to manually.

 Secondly, it is possible to easily access particular pictures on Google Photos without having to scroll down thousands of pictures.
-Google Photos’ ‘Album’ option allows the user to categorize his pictures, and to start him off, the app has certain default categories like ‘Places’, ‘Things’, ‘Videos’, etc.
+Google Photos’ ‘Album’ option allows the user to categorize his pictures, and to start him off; the app has certain default categories like ‘Places’, ‘Things’, ‘Videos’, etc.

 In order to categorize pictures, the user has to simply select a category and select the favorites which need to be included in that category.
 Thus, while searching, a user may simply type in certain keywords and search to gain direct access to particular pictures.
-Furthermore, Photos’ ‘Archive’ option allows users to declutter by archiving unnecessary photos, thus making them more important ones more easily accessible.
+Furthermore, Photos’ ‘Archive’ option allows users to declutter by archiving unnecessary photos, thus making the more important ones more easily accessible.

 Lastly, Google Photos has an amazing feature when it comes to storing photos.
 While it is usual for a user to often be compelled to delete older photos to make space for newer ones, Google Photos does away with storage troubles by providing backup options.

-The app backs up its photos and videos on Google Drive, and if a user chooses the ‘Free Up Space’ option, the app auto-detects older photos that have already been backed up and removes them to create space for new photos to be saved in the device.
+The app backs up its photos and videos on Google Drive, and if a user chooses the ‘Free Up Space’ option, the app auto-detects older photos that have already been backed up and remove them to create space for new photos to be saved in the device.
 So keep these tips handy, and Happy Clicking!